-Two types of treatments have been authorized or approved by FDA for the treatment of mild-to-moderate COVID-19 in the outpatient setting: monoclonal antibodies and antiviral drugs.
-Monoclonal antibodies are man-made proteins that can help your body fight off COVID-19 and reduce the risk of severe disease and hospitalization.
-Antiviral drugs stop specific viruses from multiplying in the body.
+Currently, antiviral medications have been authorized or approved by FDA for the treatment of mild-to-moderate COVID-19 in the outpatient setting: .
+Antiviral medications stop specific viruses from multiplying in the body.
 These medications are recommended for treatment of mild to moderate COVID-19 for people that have risk factors for more severe symptoms and complications.
 New treatments may become available or be recommended in the future.
-Resources like <https://combatcovid.hhs.gov/possible-treatment-options-covid-19> may provide information about recommended treatments.